-Currently, I serve as the Assistant Managing Editor for Politics at NBCNews.com.
+Prior to that, I served as the Assistant Managing Editor for Politics at NBCNews.com.
 In my role as leader of NBC’s national digital coverage of government, politics and campaigns, I directed teams of reporters and editors in New York City and Washington, D.C., in coverage of the 2018 congressional midterm elections, 2020 presidential campaign, White House, Congress, Supreme Court and public policy.
-Among my responsibilities leading a 20-person core team are supervising breaking news reporting, news of day coverage, enterprise stories and long-form multi-media special projects.
+Among my responsibilities leading a 20-person core team were supervising breaking news, news-of-day, enterprise and long-form multi-media special projects.

-Prior to joining NBC in 2017, I held senior digital editing positions at CNN, POLITICO, The New York Daily News and The New York Post.
-I work with the most advanced online news tools available in the areas of analytics, SEO, blogging platforms, data graphics and social media.
+Before joining NBC in 2017, I held senior political digital editing positions at CNN.com, Politico, The New York Daily News and The New York Post.
+I worked with the most advanced online news tools available in the areas of analytics, SEO, blogging platforms, data graphics and social media.

 I care deeply about both the news business and higher education.
 I bring real-world journalism with me into every class, along with a deep interest in my students and their progress.

-Over nine semesters since 2014 at Baruch College in New York City, part of the City University of New York system, I have taught introductory courses in news reporting/writing and an upper-level elective on the midterm congressional elections and, in 2021, a required 10-week seminar for freshman, helping them to make the transition from high school to college.
+Over 11 semesters since 2014 at Baruch College in New York City, part of the City University of New York system, I have taught introductory courses in news reporting/writing, a special topics elective on the 2018 midterm congressional elections and, in 2021, a required 10-week seminar for freshman, helping them to make the transition from high school to college.
 Over the last two years, I have taught fully online, mastering the art of the “Zoom classroom."
 I will be returning to Baruch in the Fall 2022 semester.

-As an Assistant Adjunct Professor, my responsibilities for these courses included designing syllabi from the ground up, formulating in-class and home assignments, selecting informative readings, and lecturing on the building-block concepts of journalism, such as what is news, how to interview, fact checking and detecting fake news, writing sharp ledes, concepts of story structure and feature writing, ethical practices and much more.
+As an Assistant Adjunct Professor, my responsibilities for these courses included designing syllabi from scratch, formulating in-class and home assignments, selecting informative readings, recruiting guest speakers and lecturing on the building-block concepts of journalism, such as what is news, how to interview, fact checking and detecting fake news, writing sharp ledes, concepts of story structure and feature writing, ethical practices and much more.

-The courses were hybrid in person/online offerings that combined weekly classroom instruction with remote learning components, such as active blogs and lively discussion boards, along with varied research projects and challenging field reporting assignments.
+Prior to 2021 and the Covid pandemic, the hybrid in-person/online courses combined weekly classroom instruction with remote learning components, such as active blogs and lively discussion boards, along with varied research projects and challenging field reporting assignments.